Sunday, November 17, 2024

 10 hours

-The ASUS ZenBook is a cheaper alternative to the LG Gram 17 or the MacBooks which are both portable and have high resolutions.
+The ASUS ZenBook is a cheaper alternative to the LG Gram 17 or the MacBooks, both of which are portable and have high resolutions.

 Performance

-Pretty much ALL ASUS ZenBooks or VivoBook models , even their older models, have the hardware you need for ALL accounting software and multitasking.
-The older and weakest models have a Core i5 + 8GB RA.)
+Pretty much ALL ASUS ZenBooks or VivoBook models, even their older versions, have the hardware you need for ALL accounting software and multitasking.
+The older and weakest models come with a Core i5 + 8GB RAM.

 Display & Design

-Because is a smaller laptop that only weighs around 3lbs, it’s a much better choice for students than the LG Gram 17.
-If you are an accountant, you want to choose another model that’s slightly bigger and has a physical numpad.
+Because it is a smaller laptop that only weighs around 3 lbs, it’s a much better choice for students than the LG Gram 17.
+If you are an accountant, you should choose another model that’s slightly bigger and has a physical NumPad.

-The keyboard’s is responsive.
-It’s a clichet keyboard that’s clicky and easy to type, keys are spread all over the base of the laptop and although there’s no physical numpad, there’s a virtual numpad that sits on top of the trackpad.
+The keyboard is responsive.
+It’s a chiclet keyboard that’s clicky and easy to type on.
+The keys are spread all over the base of the laptop, and although there’s no physical NumPad, there’s a virtual NumPad that sits on top of the trackpad.

 If you are a student, this is perfect since you won’t be crunching numbers as much as an accountant does.
-Giving up a physical numpad for a much cheaper and portable machine is a good move.
+Giving up a physical NumPad for a much cheaper and portable machine is a good trade-off.

-Now although there are 14” laptops with physical numpads, they reduce the size of each keys to fit in the numpad on the right side of the keyboard and they also get rid of some keys pr placed them unconventially.
-These keys MAY be useful for macros thus you don’t want to compromise the keyboard’s key layout.
+Although there are 14” laptops with physical NumPads, they reduce the size of each key to fit the NumPad on the right side of the keyboard.
+They also either get rid of some keys or place them unconventionally.
+These keys MAY be useful for macros, so you don’t want to compromise the keyboard’s key layout.

-As for the trackpad, if you want a speedy workflow you always want to attach mouse no matter how good the trackpad.
+As for the trackpad, if you want a speedy workflow, you should always attach a mouse no matter how good the trackpad is.

-If you are a student anything over 3.5lbs starts to take a toll on you if carrying it all day and you will be more reluctant to bring your laptop to school for sure.
+If you are a student, anything over 3.5 lbs starts to take a toll on you if you carry it all day.
+You will likely be more reluctant to bring your laptop to school.

-With the exception of the 15” versions of the ASUS ZenBook & VivoBook, most ASUS ZenBook including the latest and older ones weigh around 3lbs.
-Some models (the very old ones) that are much cheaper will weigh an extra 1/2 a pound (3lb vs 3.4lb).
+With the exception of the 15” versions of the ASUS ZenBook & VivoBook, most ASUS ZenBooks, including the latest and older ones, weigh around 3 lbs.
+Some models (the very old ones) that are much cheaper weigh an extra half-pound (3 lbs vs 3.4 lbs).

-Most of the ASUS ZenBook models, including this one, will be thicker than the MacBook Air (0.66” vs 0.45”) but still thinner than the average 14” or 15” laptop (.75-.80” think).
-Note that you can find thinner and lightweight laptops (LG GRam 17 & Surface Laptop Devices) but all of them are around or over 1000 dollars.
-When you shop for the ASUS ZenBook you will also find 1000 dollar versions with all these features but also as low as 700 dollars with almost the same features (without a Core i7 & TouchScreen both which you don’t need).
+Most ASUS ZenBook models, including this one, will be thicker than the MacBook Air (0.66” vs 0.45”), but they are still thinner than the average 14” or 15” laptop (0.75–0.80” thick).
+Note that you can find thinner and lighter laptops (LG Gram 17 & Surface Laptop devices), but all of them are priced around or over $1000.
+When shopping for an ASUS ZenBook, you will find $1000 versions with these features, but you can also find models as low as $700 with almost the same features (without a Core i7 and touchscreen, both of which you don’t need).

-Though this laptop’s display is 14”, you can find more portable ASUS ZenBooks (older models) with 13” displays (however with a smaller keyboard and no virtual numpad).
-If you cannot afford this ASUS ZenBook, you can go for the older models and buy an external numerical pad.
+Though this laptop’s display is 14” FHD+, you can find more portable ASUS ZenBooks (older models) with 13” displays (albeit with a smaller keyboard and no virtual NumPad) and QHD displays too.
+Just type ASUS ZenBook to get a list of the more recent models with different configurations.

 Pay no attention to refresh rates.
 They offer no benefits for eye health unless you’re watching videos or gaming all day.
-The OLED does make a difference when it comes to viewing angles, that is, flipping the display back and forth will not make the screen less visible you will still be able to read what’s on the screen.
+The OLED makes a difference when it comes to viewing angles however as well as appreacing colors more accurately.
+Flipping the display back and forth won’t make the screen less visible—you will still be able to read what’s on it.

 Hardware & Upgrades

-The main thing I dislike about this model is the CPU.
-It’s a gamer / high performance CPU more useful for….obviously gaming and heavy stuff like content creation (video editing).
+The main downside of this model is the CPU.
+It’s a gamer/high-performance CPU, more suited for gaming or heavy tasks like content creation (e.g., video editing).

-This not only adds more cost to the overall price but also reduces battery since more powerful hardware consumes more energy.
-I wish this model had been fit a low voltage CPU ( U , P or G) even if its two or three generations older.
+This not only adds to the cost but also reduces battery life since more powerful hardware consumes more energy.
+I wish this model came with a low-voltage CPU (U, P, or G) even if it was two or three generations older.

 Upgrades: RAM & SSD

-SSD & RAM is SOLDERED to the motherboard, that means YOU CANNOT add additional storage or RAM.
-You will be STUCK with whatever you get at the time of purchase.
-If you buy this model however you WON’T need to do any upgrades though.
-8GB & 1TB is plenty for accountants even those working with big database files.
+The SSD and RAM are SOLDERED to the motherboard, meaning YOU CANNOT add additional storage or RAM.
+You will be stuck with what you purchase.
+However, if you buy this model, you WON’T need any upgrades.
+8GB RAM and 1TB storage are plenty, even for accountants working with big database files.

 PROS CONS